alexch/codelikethis/public/projects/chat.md

 ## Step 5: Names

-Client: Add a `name` field to the "submit message" form.
+Client: Add an `author` field to the "submit message" form.

-Server: Process this `name` parameter and use it in the message
+Server: Process this `author` parameter and save it in the message.

 More client: Make sure the client UI displays the name as well as the body of each message.